eigenhombre/eigenhombre.github.com/_posts/2014-07-20-a-worfklow-tdd-rdd-and-ddd.md

 The workflow presented above is a somewhat idealized version of what I actually manage to pull off during any given coding session.
 It is essentially the <span style="color:red">red</span>-<span style="color:green">green</span>-<span style="color:blue">refactor</span> of traditional test-driven development, with the explicit addition of REPL experimentation ("REPL-driven development," or RDD) and continuous writing of documentation ("documentation-driven development," or DDD) as a way of steering the effort and clarifying the approach.

-A lot has been written about TDD and its advantages or drawbacks.
-What I want to emphasize is how the addition of REPL experimentation and the emphasis on writing complement TDD, essentially covering all the bases (a)-(e), above.
+A lot has been written about test-first development and its advantages or drawbacks.
+At the moment, [the practice seems to be particularly controversial in the Rails community](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html).
+I don't want to go too deep into the pros and cons other than to say [once again](/testing/2012/03/31/ontinuous-testing-in-python-clojure-and-blub/) that the practice has saved my bacon so many times that I try to minimize the amount of code I write that doesn't begin life as a response to a failing test.

+ What I want to emphasize here is how writing and the use of the REPL complement TDD.
+These three ingredients cover all the bases (a)-(e), above.
 While I've been combining unit tests and the REPL for some time, the emphasis on writing is new to me, and I am excited about it.
+Much more than coding by itself, I find that writing things down and building small narratives of code and prose together forces me to do the thinking I need in order to write the best code I can.

+**Always beginning again**

-While I don't always follow each of the above steps to the letter, the harder the problem, the more closely I will tend to follow this plan, with one further modification: I am willing to wipe the slate clean and start over if a new understanding shows the current path to be unworkable, or to be leading to unneeded complexity.
+While I don't always follow each of the above steps to the letter, the harder the problem, the more closely I will tend to follow this plan, with one further modification: I am willing to wipe the slate clean and begin again if new understanding shows that the current path is unworkable, or leads to unneeded complexity.

-The next few posts attack specifics about testing and writing, giving what I personally have found most effective (so far), and elaborating on helpful aspects of each.
+The next few posts attack specifics about testing and writing, presenting what I personally have found most effective (so far), and elaborating on helpful aspects of each.

 How does your preferred workflow differ from the above?